Frequently Asked Questions:

 Why is Harris Health seizing city parkland?

 • Harris Health is seeking to condemn (seize) an 8.9 acre section of Hermann Park for use as a site for future expansion.
-It intends to build an 100-bed facility on the property within the next few years, and then hopes to build a new Ben Taub Trauma 1 Hospital connected to that 100-bed facility in 20-30 years.
+It intends to build an 100-bed facility on the property within the next few years, and then intends to build a new Ben Taub Trauma 1 Hospital connected to that 100-bed facility in 20-30 years.

 The later expansion is estimated to cost $2.6 billion, in 2025 dollars.
 These funds must come from a new bond that has not even been introduced, let alone approved by taxpayers.